vinay-singh-dev/BhumiLedger/Domain.md

 1.Purpose:
-the problem of land records being kept only in govt websites and those records are managed by local authority no one can see all these records like transaction of land with mutual concent , date of transaction, witnessess,RegistryDocument etc in BhumiLedger we can see all these records its publically available.
+the problem is land records being kept only in govt websites and those records are managed by local authority no one can see all these records in BhumiLedger we can see all these records are publically available.

 BhumiLedger exists so the documents are publically available and the documents cannot be edited or removed once entered.